 If you sell your SORN car, you or the buyer should arrange a way for it to be legally taken away.

 You are able to scrap a SORN car, though again you can’t drive it directly to a scrap yard.

-If you want more info on how to scrap a car, tap here for our handy guide.
+If you want more info, we have a handy guide on on how to scrap a car.